miroslavpejic85/mirotalksfu/README.md

 <br />

-<p align="center"><strong>MiroTalk SFU</strong> is a <strong>self-hosted, open-source video conferencing</strong> platform built on <a href="https://mediasoup.org" target="_blank">mediasoup</a> (Selective Forwarding Unit).
-It's a powerful <strong>Zoom, Google Meet, and Microsoft Teams alternative</strong> you can deploy on your own server in minutes.
-Enjoy unlimited rooms, no time limits, end-to-end privacy, and a rich feature set - all under your control.</p>
+<p align="center"><strong>MiroTalk SFU</strong> is a <strong>self-hosted, open-source video conferencing</strong> platform built on <a href="https://mediasoup.org" target="_blank">mediasoup</a> SFU architecture for scalable real-time communication.
+A powerful alternative to <strong>Zoom, Google Meet, and Microsoft Teams</strong> for video conferencing, collaboration, and streaming.
+Deploy it on your own server and keep full control over your data, privacy, and infrastructure — with no vendor lock-in and no limits.</p>

 <p align="center">
     <a href="https://sfu.mirotalk.com">Try Live Demo</a> · <a href="https://docs.mirotalk.com/mirotalk-sfu/self-hosting/">Documentation</a> · <a href="https://discord.gg/rgGYfeYW3N">Discord</a> · <a href="https://github.com/sponsors/miroslavpejic85">Sponsor</a>